 Sharon K. Weiner is a visiting researcher from American University where she is an Associate Professor of International Relations in the School of International Service.
 A 2018 Carnegie Fellow, she is also the recipient of a Nuclear Challenge Grant from the MacArthur Foundation (2015-2016) and a Council on Foreign Relations International Affairs Fellowship in Nuclear Security (2014-2015).
 Her book Our Own Worst Enemy?
-Institutional Interests and the Proliferation of Nuclear Weapons Expertise (MIT Press 2011) was the winner of the 2012 Louis Brownlow award from the National Academy of Public Administration.
-Sharon has worked in both houses of Congress, the Pentagon’s Joint Staff, and the White House Office of Management and Budget.
+Institutional Interests and the Proliferation of Nuclear Weapons Expertise (MIT Press, 2011) was the winner of the 2012 Louis Brownlow award from the National Academy of Public Administration.
+She also is the author of the book Managing the Military: The Joint Chiefs of Staff and Civil-Military Relations (Columbia University Press, 2022).
+Sharon has worked in both houses of Congress, the Pentagon’s Joint Staff Strategic Plans and Policy directorate, and as a program examiner with the National Security Division at the White House Office of Management and Budget.
 She holds a PhD in Political Science from MIT.

 Sharon's current research focuses on the evolution of nuclear deterrence in the United States and seeks to understand the political, institutional, and societal concerns that underlies U.S. nuclear weapons policy.
 A related project uses a Virtual Reality experience to better understand how policy makers are likely to make decisions about the use of nuclear weapons.

 Andrew Carnegie Fellowship, 2018-2020